 Why did this change in the name from dysthymia to persistent depressive disorder happen?

 The validity of dysthymic depression being separated as a different diagnosis from major depressive disorder has been discussed over time.
 Studies showed that most people who had been diagnosed with dysthymic depression later went on to be diagnosed with a major depressive episode.
 Although the DSM divides mental illness into discrete categories there is evidence that it is really more dimensional!
 What that means is how we diagnose and conceive of mental illness is likely inaccurate.

 Chronic depression (major depressive disorder with a specifier which describes that it is chronic) and dysthymic depression, or dysthymia, were merged into PDD in DSM-5.
 This new division of depressive disorders pays more attention to how LONG depression lasts rather than how severe the symptoms are.

-This new diagnosis is still disputed and its conceptualization is new.
-In fact, it is still difficult to find any research on PDD.
-Almost all the research you will find is on dysthymia.
+This new diagnosis and its conceptualization is disputed.
+In fact, up until recently it was difficult to find any research on PDD.
+Almost all the research you could find was on dysthymia.
 What we will talk about, on this page is how to help you if you are suffering from a long period of depression.

 The clinical criteria for what we think of Dysthymia disorder and what is now called PDD is as follows:

 A. Depressed mood for most of the day, for more days than not, as indicated by either subjective account or observation by others, for at least 2 years.